oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 | 0x7b `'{'` | minv | integer | Integer, Number,<br> Binary, String,<br> Array, ArrayOf,<br> Map, MapOf, Record | Minimum numeric value, octet or character count, or element count |
 | 0x7d `'}'` | maxv | integer | Integer, Number,<br> Binary, String,<br> Array, ArrayOf,<br> Map, MapOf, Record | Maximum numeric value, octet or character count, or element count |
 | 0x21 `'!'` | default | string | Any | Default value for an instance of this type |

+If BaseType is not a JADN type, TypeOptions MUST include the *enum* option.
+If BaseType is ArrayOf, TypeOptions MUST include a *vtype* option ([Table 3-2](#table-3-2-type-options)).
+If BaseType is MapOf, TypeOptions MUST include *ktype* and *vtype* options.

 Within a type definition,
 * TypeOptions MUST contain zero or one instance of each type option except 0x2f (serialization option).